bellmano/RandomBeckGenerator/README.md

 ## :heart: Acknowledgments

-- Movie data and posters from TMDB and IMDb
+- Movie data from IMDb
-- Streaming links courtesy of TV4 Play
+- Streaming links from TV4 Play

 ## :mega: Issues or Suggestions
 Any issues or suggestions, please [create an issue on Github](https://github.com/bellmano/RandomBeckGenerator_website/issues).